srhn45/mura-fusion/README.md

 ### Backbone Ablation

+Note: threshold tuning was done on the test set to understand model biases, untuned kappa is a better metric for accuracy.

 All models trained for 50 epochs, `lr=1e-5`, `pos_weight=1.47`, `embed_dim=256`, with identical classifier heads.
 Resolution is backbone-native pretrained resolution.

 | Backbone | Resolution | Params | κ (untuned) | κ (tuned) | Acc |